LuanSilveiraSouza/cnvrtr/README.md

 CNVRTR is a Command Line Interface written in Golang to convert mainly plain text to another encoding formats and vice-versa.

-# :rocket: Setup and Instalation
+# :computer: Setup and Instalation

 ```bash
 # Clone Repository